drhirn/fhem-rhasspy/README.md

 All parameters are optional but changing them later may result in confusing results.
 So it's recommended to add them when first defining the module.

 * `baseUrl`: The url of the Rhasspy service web-interface.
 If using a base and multiple satellites, use the url of the base.
 Default is `baseUrl=http://127.0.0.1:12101`.
 Make sure, this is set to correct values (IP and Port)!
 * `devspec`: [devspec](https://commandref.fhem.de/commandref.html#devspec) of the device(s) that should be controlled with Rhasspy.
-Default is `devspec=room=Rhasspy`.
+For backwards compability, default is `devspec=room=Rhasspy`, but you may use e.g. just a comma separated list of devices you want to interact with Rhasspy.
+Without match to devspec, no device can interact with RHASSPY, regardless if you set any of the further attributes to configure them!
 * `defaultRoom`: Name of the default room which should be used if no room-name is present in the command.
 Default is `defaultRoom=default`.
 * `language`: Language of the voice commands spoken to Rhasspy.
 Default is derived from global, which defaults to `language=en`.
 * `fhemId`: Used to differ between multiple instances of RHASSPY on the MQTT side.
 Also is a part of the topic tree the corresponding RHASSPY is listening to.
 Default is `fhemId=fhem`.
 * `prefix`: Used to differ between multiple instances of RHASSPY on the FHEM-internal side.
 Usefull, if you have several instances of RHASSPY in one FHEM running and want e.g. to use different identifier for groups and rooms (e.g. a different language).
 Default is `prefix=rhasspy`.
-* `useGenericAttrs`: By default, RHASSPY only uses it's own attributes (see list below) to identifiy options for the subordinated devices you want to control.
-Activating this with `useGenericAttrs=1` adds `genericDeviceType` to the global attribute list and activates RHASSPYs feature to estimate appropriate settings - similar to rhasspyMapping.
-Default is empty.
+* `useGenericAttrs`: By default, RHASSPY beside it's own attributes (see list below) also uses the general _genericDeviceType_ attribute (also used by other speech control solutions) to identifiy options for the subordinated devices you want to control.
+Set this to zero, if you want to deactivate this feature: `useGenericAttrs=0`.
+When not deactivated,  `genericDeviceType` will be added to the _global_ attribute list.
+Additionally this feature enables RHASSPYs feature to estimate appropriate settings - similar to _rhasspyMapping_.
+If you are not happy with the results, you may replace them by setting appropriate values in _rhasspyMapping_.

 Simple-Example:
 ```